wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;Oh, no. The person by itself will not become the witness.
 It is like expecting a cold candle to start burning in the course of time.
-The person can stay in the darkness of ignoreänce forever unless the flame of awareness touches it.
+The person can stay in the darkness of ignorance forever unless the flame of awareness touches it.

 **Q:**&ensp;Who lights the candle?